 I got very thirsty then, but trapped in a heat-induced lethargy, I was powerless to do anything about it.
 Come on!
 Man up!
 Finally I snapped to my senses and got up to get a drink of water.

 The sun was lower but still ferocious.
-To avoid it, I sat by the icebox after the drink, on the narrow strip of deck between the frame and the rail.
-It was just wide enough for my butt and thighs, allowing me to lean back against the wood and hang my legs over the side.
+To avoid it, I sat in the shade by the icebox after the drink, on the narrow strip of deck between the frame and the rail.
+The space was just wide enough for my butt and thighs, allowing me to lean back against the wood and hang my legs over the side.
 The cool seawater played wonderfully against my calves and feet, starkly contrasting the oppressive heat above.
-Leaning forward I palmed up some water and tossed it back on my face and chest — So refreshing!
+Leaning forward I palmed up some water and tossed it back onto my face and chest — So refreshing!
 I repeated this several times, drenching my entire front.
-Feeling somewhat renewed, I slumped back against the wooden frame and gazed across the water.
+Feeling somewhat renewed, I slumped back against the wood frame and gazed across the water.

 There was nothing of any interest to look at out there, just blue upon blue for as far as the eye could see.
 The wind had been dead for hours and the sea was almost flat.
 Hard to believe it was the same rollicking ocean we had sailed on in the morning.
 Gone were the glassy walls of water and the deep green valleys.
 What passed under our keel now was a long ropy swell that gently lifted and lowered the jangada.
 And the anchor line?
 What anchor line!
 I could have closed my eyes and believed I was sitting at the edge of a pool on a hot summer day.
 But if it was a pool, it was uninhabited, with no sound at all except for the occasional slap of water against our hull.

 Careful what you wish for.

 I stayed slumped against the icebox frame for almost an hour, lulled into a semi-stupor by the stifling heat and the rocking hull.
 My flesh was weak and my thoughts were whiny.
 It was not my finest hour.

 Next chapter: Little Red Spot